nestordemeure/breviarium/data/readable.md

 ### Gaining and Conferring Honors

-Here are some passages that I believe would benefit from further clarification or revision to improve readability for a contemporary, wide audience:

 1. "First persuade that it is necessary to confer honor that is such as you yourself describe through the circumstances." - This sentence is unclear.
 Consider rephrasing it to clarify the meaning, such as: "First, persuade others that it is necessary to bestow honor in a manner that you yourself define through the circumstances."

 2. "Strive for good and clear counsel and do many things that are pleasing to the public, such as the construction of public buildings, toward the poor, and those things that can be done without increasing the sudden taxes." - The phrase "toward the poor" seems out of place.
 Consider revising to: "Strive for good and clear counsel and do many things that are pleasing to the public, such as the construction of public buildings, providing aid to the poor, and implementing measures that can be done without suddenly increasing taxes."